vanilla-reforged/vmangos-docker/README.md

 When you are done, detach from the Docker container by pressing
 <kbd>Ctrl</kbd>+<kbd>P</kbd> and <kbd>Ctrl</kbd>+<kbd>Q</kbd>.

-## Vanilla Reforged Links

-Find and join us on the web https://vanillareforged.org/en/

-Support our efforts on Patreon https://www.patreon.com/vanillareforged

 ## Usage

 ### Starting and stopping VMaNGOS